dikortis/LetsTalkETC/Episodes/Episode_9.md

 i don't know
-because i saw i saw on someone posted like an infographic explaining the the etherium yellow paper and its supposed to like BB yellow paper for dummies and it was really confusing for me could I could it was there was a lot of information so this especially you know
+because i saw i saw on someone posted like an infographic explaining the the ethereum yellow paper and its supposed to like BB yellow paper for dummies and it was really confusing for me could I could it was there was a lot of information so this especially you know
-I've looked at the yellow paper a few times and it's it's a bit much a bit much for me but the infographic was actually pretty cool maybe maybe we'll put that in the the description on
+I've looked at the yellow paper a few times and it's a bit much for me but the infographic was actually pretty cool maybe maybe we'll put that in the the description on
-YouTube yeah Christian or anyone to check that out I have that I have that link saved somewhere it's actually pretty interesting ok
+YouTube Christian or anyone to check that out I have that I have that link saved somewhere it's actually pretty interesting ok